Experience the Unique Charm of Greenpoint, Brooklyn

 Manhattan skyline view from Transmitter Park

 Greenpoint has valuable East River frontage, though much of it sat vacant for years.
 Transmitter Park housed the radio transmission towers for NYC’s public radio station from 1937 to 1997, but it wasn’t until 2012 that its transformation into a public park was complete.
 Transmitter Park boasts fantastic views of Manhattan, along with a recreational pier that attracts fishing enthusiasts.
-The Skyline Drive-In, which opened in summer 2020, uses the city’s unmistakable skyline as a backdrop for movie screenings.
-The drive-in theater offers much needed pandemic-proof entertainment, and even accommodates pedestrians via an outdoor seating area.
-Concessions are available, but you’re welcome to bring and enjoy personal snacks in your car (which you might want to do, as the ticket for a car seating up to 7 people costs $55).
+For something a little different, you could take the self-guided tour of Newtown Creek Nature Walk.
+The previous superfund site has had a stunning turnaround, and is now home to a site-specific environmental artwork by George Trakas.

-Paige Lipari spent many years working at some of the most established bookstores in New York City, but when it came time to start her own, she decided to specialize in cookbooks.
+Do you love food?
+So do we!
+Do you love books?
+So do we!!
+And you know what?
+So does Paige Lipari.
+She spent many years working at some of the most established bookstores in New York City, but when it came time to start her own, she decided to specialize in cookbooks.
 At Archestratus Books and Foods you’ll find all manner of hunger-inducing publications, as well as groceries, dry goods and freshly prepared homemade specialties.
+There’s also a great book club that gets together every six weeks or so.
+Our favorite specialty bookstores in NYC are all great places to make new friends.

 Where to Eat in Greenpoint